khannurien/autotracks/README.md

 # autotracks

-🎶 Generate automatic playlists according to your tracks' mood and groove
+🎶 Generate automatic playlists that follow your tracks' mood and groove

 ## Dependencies